Notes on migrating a Bluesky account

 Here is the workflow for adding a recovery key to the DID document:

-Save the current DID document to compare it later:
+Save the current DID document to compare later:

 Generate a recovery key and (optionally) save it in a file: